 You may suffer other unpleasant and possibly fatal symptoms due to a dog bite infection.
-Because dog bites can have serious health consequences, dog owners must keep their animals restrained at all times, and they may be held liable for damages if they fail to do so.
+Because dog bites can have serious health consequences, dog owners must keep their animals restrained at all times.
+They may be held liable for damages if they fail to do so.

-A Lawyer Can Help You Fight for Compensation After a Dog Bite
+Recoverable Compensation After a Dog Bite in Pennsylvania

-The dog owner could be held responsible for your dog bite injuries and losses.
-A lawyer can help you pursue any compensation that you are entitled to collect as a dog bite victim, including financial coverage for:
+A lawyer from our team can help you pursue any compensation that you are entitled to collect as a dog bite victim, including financial coverage for:

 - The cost of shots, including a tetanus shot